Ways to Invest in Gold

 Investing in Gold

-Investors have many choices in adding the metal to their portfolios.
+Investors have many choices in adding metal to their portfolios.
 Those choices are purchasing bullion, shares of stock, mutual funds, exchange-traded funds (ETFs), or trading futures and options in the commodities market.
 Investors can hold or invest by physically purchasing coins, bars, and bullion.

 Typically, most investors buy physical gold for its intrinsic and extrinsic value.
 However, investors who hold physical gold will need to store it safely.
 For this reason, some investors implement strategies that use funds based on gold or options in the futures market.
 Investors vary in their investment selections based on the method that works best for them.

 For thousands of years, countries and civilizations worldwide recognized the precious nature of gold.
 More recently, the United States recognized it as the standard for the U.S. dollar, which is known as the “Gold Standard.”
 The Gold Standard Act was enacted by President William McKinley and passed on March 14, 1900.
 This act established gold as the only metal for redeeming paper currency.
 At the time, it set the value of the metal at $20.67 an ounce.

 However, it was abandoned in 1913 when Congress created the Federal Reserve to stabilize gold and currency values in the United States.
 The U.S. and European countries suspended the gold standard to allow them to print money to pay for their military involvement in World War I. Since then, the value of gold has continued to rise as investors look to it for stability during uncertain economies.
 Mutual funds, ETFs, and IRAs have become increasingly popular.